Is it folly to think what we build will last,

 We stand as silent witnesses beneath the storm.

-On the beach I saw a thousand ships sail near!
+On the beach I saw a thousand ships appear!

-Our destiny rolling in with the righteous tide.
+Our destiny rolling in with the rising tide.

-Building empires that would last for a thousand years.
+Building empires meant to last a thousand years,

-But truth is always blind when held fast by fear.
+But we are blind to truth when held fast by fear.

 Alas, we acknowledge that those who led us lied,

-Mere tokens of our hubris before the fall,
+Mere monuments of our hubris before the fall,

 Decency and compassion, honor all.